GAIN-CHAIN/GAIN-CHAIN-AI---ABOUT-US/README.md

 ## 🔍 Usage Examples

-> 📝 **Coming Soon**: As we develop the platform, we'll add detailed examples of how to use G-CHAIN for various blockchain development scenarios.
+> 📝 **Coming Soon**: As we develop the platform, we'll add detailed examples of how to use GAIN CHAIN AI for various blockchain development scenarios.

 ## 📈 Roadmap

-G-CHAIN development is planned in several phases:
+GAIN CHAIN AI development is planned in several phases:

 ### Phase 1: Foundation (Completed)
 - Project setup & planning